bartobri/no-more-secrets/README.md

 Download and Install
 --------------------

+I am flattered that few *NIX platforms have added this project to their package manager collection.
+If you're using one of the following systems, you can install it from the package manager.

+* openSUSE
+* Homebrew (Mac OS X, see http://brew.sh/)
+* FreeBSD

-In order to download and build this project, you will need to have `git`, `gcc`, and `make` installed.
-Install them from your package manager if not already installed.
+If your system is not on the list, you can easily install this project from source.
+You will need to have `git`, `gcc`, and `make` installed to download and build it.
+Install them from your package manager if they are not available.

+To check if you have them installed:

 ```
 $ which make